 9. Svid/Svið – Sheep Head

-Like most cultural cuisines, Iceland owns some strange dishes, and one of the most well-known is Svid – boiled or smoked sheep heads.
-Svid is also smoked in the Tadreykt method like Hangikjot and is usually served in a half-cut.
+Like most cultural cuisines, Iceland owns some strange dishes.
+One of them is Svid – boiled or smoked sheep heads, a well-known specialty from Norway.
+Svid is also smoked in the Tadreykt method, like Hangikjot, and is usually served in a half-cut.

 There is a rumor that eating the ears of Svid is taboo since the eater can be accused of thief sins if they remove the sheep’s owner marks.